 And it gets weirder still!!!
 As Metal Injection notes, “Two of the bands seem to have ties to the NSBM scene.”
 Which means H&M is creating fake white supremacist bands.

 What to make of this little marketing ploy?
 Satan knows I love a good trolling, but what’s the actual point of this?
-Making up bands is presumably cheaper than licensing logos and art from real ones, but… are people really gonna buy shirts for fake metal bands?
+Making up bands is presumably cheaper than licensing logos and art from real ones, or hiring product bloggers for brands, but… are people really gonna buy shirts for fake metal bands?
 Why would they?
 Real metal fans will recognize that this is all bullshit; maybe posers will go for the gag, but they can get cool-looking merch from bands they don’t actually listen to (e.g., Iron Maiden, Black Flag, Napalm Death, Cannibal Corpse, etc. — y’know, bands whose merch is popular even amongst people who don’t know the band very well, if at all) for much less via other outlets.

 What do you guys think?
 Is this funny?
 Stupid?
 Insulting?
 Weird?
 All of the above?
 Weigh in with your thoughts in the comments section below.